-Keep me as the apple of your eye; hide me in the shadow of your wings [Psalm 17:8 (NIV)]
+Keep me as the apple of your eye; hide me in the shadow of your wings, from the wicked who do me violence, my deadly enemies who surround me.
+[Psalm 17:8-9 (ESV)]

 When my father called me the apple of his eye, while I knew that meant he cherished me, I didn’t know the idiom originated in the Bible.
 The Hebrew expression used was ‘iyshown ‘ayin which literally means “little man of the eye.”
 The ancient metaphor most likely refers to the eye’s pupil—the opening through which light enters the eye.
 Because our eyes are both necessary and vulnerable, God provided us with reflexes that automatically shut them, turn our heads, or shield them with our hands as a means of protection.
 Throughout Scripture, the apple of the eye metaphor is used to mean something as precious as the pupil of the eye.
 With this in mind, the psalmist may be asking God to protect him as if he were the pupil of God’s eye.
 Supporting that interpretation, the psalmist switches metaphors by asking God for protection by hiding the man in the shadow of His wings.
 In line with this interpretation, the NLT and other thought-for-thought Bibles translate the above verse as, “Guard me as you would guard your own eyes.”